Kris Kobach: Border security initiatives

+However, in May-June 2019, We Build the Wall succeeded in constructing approximately a half mile of border wall in an area that the U.S. Army Corps of Engineers had previously described as too difficult to build wall.
+It begins at the Texas-New Mexico border and climbs 300 feet in elevation on the side of Mount Cristo Rey in Sunland Park, New Mexico.
+In completing the section of wall, We Build the Wall closed a major drug and alien smuggling gap on the southern border.
+The Border Patrol sector chief for the area called the newly constructed wall, "a game changer" in her remarks to the press.

-In early June, 2019, the Kolflage/Kobach group constructed an access gate on federal land under the jurisdiction of the United States element of the International Boundary and Water Commission (IBWC).
+In early June, 2019, at the eastern end of the newly constructed wall, the We Build the Wall constructed an access gate on federal land under the jurisdiction of the United States element of the International Boundary and Water Commission (IBWC).
 That is the body that, partnered with Mexico, administers control of rivers along the border.
 The commission noted the gate impermissibly blocked a U.S. Government-owned levee road.
 "We Build the Wall" kept the gate closed, according to the commission, despite repeated requests to allow access.
 On June 10, the commission took the step of securing the gate open with a lock and chain in the daytime, only keeping it locked at night.

 On August 20, 2020, a federal grand jury indictment was unsealed against We Build the Wall advisory board member Steve Bannon, Kolfage, and two others, charging them with conspiracy to commit wire fraud and money laundering.
 Each charge has a maximum penalty of 20 years in prison upon conviction.
 Federal prosecutors of the U.S. Attorney's Office for the Southern District of New York allege that Bannon, United States Air Force veteran Kolfage, and the two other defendants used funds received from the We Build the Wall fundraising campaign, marketed to support the building of a border wall between the U.S. and Mexico, in a way which was "inconsistent" with how they were advertised for use to the public.
 According to the indictment, donations were collected through a GoFundMe campaign that was launched in December 2018.
 Bannon promoted the project until the day before the indictment, saying "You've been the leader of this, assisting President Trump in building this wall in these tough areas" in his War Room: Pandemic podcast.
 On January 20, 2021, eight hours before he left office, Trump issued a pardon for Bannon.